 Acceptance as a member will be granted via majority vote by the Club Sports Council.
 The council meets at the beginning of each semester.
 The Assistant Director/Program Coordinator of Campus Recreational Services will make the final approval of acceptance as a Club Sport member.
 Note: New Club Sport Teams are accepted on provisional status at the start of the fall semester only pending a final vote of acceptance by our council.
 The leaders of the new club attend leadership training as scheduled for the first week of classes.

-First year clubs will spend one year on provisional status to demonstrate their ability to function as a club.
-At the conclusion of year 1, club status will be reviewed.
+First-year clubs will spend one year on provisional status to demonstrate their ability to function as a club.
+At the conclusion of year one, club status will be reviewed.
 If it is determined the club has successfully displayed their ability to function as a club, the club will be granted full status and be allowed to present a budget for the upcoming year.